jhaakma/EasyMCM/docs/components/pages/classes/ExclusionsPage.rst

 Fields:
 -------

-class (string)
-    Defaults to "Page" for all entries in the pages table in the template.

 label (string)
     The label field is displayed in the tab for that page at the top of the menu.